cloud-ark/kubeplus/Guidelines.md

 will help Application developers understand the availability guarantee for Custom Resources provided by your Operator.

-# Documentation guidelines

-## 21) Document how your Operator uses namespaces
+## Document how your Operator uses namespaces

 For Operator developers it is critical to consider how their Operator works with namespaces.
 Typically, an Operator can be installed in one of the following configurations: